 Editor’s note: This story contains explicit content.

-A Marshall doctor can be heard admitting to “making love all night long” with a patient he had recently treated with “tranquilizers” in secret audio and video recordings made by the alleged victim.
+In the 2017 audio and video recordings, Kelehan can be heard and seen admitting to “making love all night long” with his patient he had recently treated with “tranquilizers.”

 Wood also said Kelehan gave him many narcotics, opiates and benzodiazepines that were returned medications of his patients, that he kept in a large bag inside his closet at home.

-Wood reported the incidents of alleged sexual assault to Marshall police, who instructed him to “pretend to be curious” and get Kelehan to admit to the behavior on a recording.
-The recordings, along with other evidence, were presented to a Harrison County grand jury in 2017 but the grand jury no billed the case, former prosecutor Rick Hulburt said Friday.
+Wood reported the incidents of alleged sexual assault to Marshall police investigators, who instructed him to “pretend to be curious” and get Kelehan to admit to the behavior on audio and video recordings.
+The recordings, along with other evidence, were presented to a Harrison County grand jury in 2017, but the grand jury no billed the case, former prosecutor Rick Hulburt said previously.

-Following a successful stint in rehab and Alcoholics Anonymous a couple of years ago, Wood was told by his AA sponsor to confront issues in his past and let them go for good.
+Following a successful stint in rehab and Alcoholics Anonymous after the assaults, Wood was told by his AA sponsor to confront issues in his past and let them go for good.

 In the recordings, which are comprised of both audio and video recordings, Kelehan can be seen and heard admitting to giving Wood drugs like seroquel and klonopin, despite knowing Wood had a problem with opiates and benzodiazepines.
 Kelehan can also be heard admitting that Wood was “out of his mind,” and that more than one sexual encounter occurred while Wood was under Kelehan’s care.